-2. You will be charged penalty or a higher interest rate
+2. You will be charged a penalty or a higher interest rate

 3. The lenders or creditors can sue you

-Ignoring debts can arise legal issues for you.
+- Ignoring debts can raise legal issues for you.

 4. You may go bankrupt

-You may have to file bankruptcy to get out of the debt problem.
+- You may have to file for bankruptcy to get out of the debt problem.

-Once you file bankruptcy, collection calls and garnishment will stop.
-But the bankruptcy filing will your score.
+- Once you file for bankruptcy, collection calls and the garnishment will stop.
+However, the bankruptcy filing will be your score.

 What happens if you don’t pay debt collectors?